hpi-studyu/studyu.github.io/src/pages/privacy.md

 and session data, or opt-out of the current study, which only deletes the study data of the current study.
 However, if researchers already downloaded the participation data in CSV format, this data cannot be deleted by us.
 In case you have any questions or concerns please contact us.
-You can find our contact information in the imprint.
+You can find our contact information in the legal notice.

 ## StudyU Designer